ewills1/Cricket-ML-Project/README.md

 The Flask backend provides a web server endpoint that serves the latest model predictions.
 These can be updated by adding a new set of matches into the /data directory, and updating the **json_dir** in main before running.

-The React frontend uses a GET call to recieve the latest model predictions and display them as a clear table on a webpage.
+The React frontend uses a GET call to recieve the latest model predictions and display both a clear table of the predictions, and a plot of the predicted scores against the actual scores.

 Why Random Forest Regressor?